Data Access Tools

 - The

-outreachtype returns all outreach items grouped by their sub-type (banners, messages, surveys, tours, news). - Pagination is only supported on conversations using the
+outreachtype returns all outreach items grouped by their sub-type (banners, messages, surveys, tours, news). - Pagination is supported on conversations, visitors, tickets, shifts and subscribers using the

 Example Prompts